by Nebula Haze

 A single male pre-flower appears

-Once you see multiple pollen sacs and no white pistils, you can be confident it’s a male plant
+Once you see multiple pollen sacs and no white hairs, you can be confident it’s a male plant

 Although this plant ended up being male, the stipules are long, pointy and crossed as you’d normally see with a female plant.
 That’s why you need to confirm sex with the pre-flowers and not just look at other factors on the plant!

-Sometimes the pollen sacs look a little unusual when they first start growing in, but you know it’s male when you see several pre-flowers without any pistils stacked on top of each other like bunches of grapes
+Sometimes the pollen sacs look a little unusual when they first start growing in, but you know it’s male when you see several pre-flowers, without any hairs, stacked on top of each other like bunches of grapes

 If you click the following picture and zoom in close, you can see pollen sacs scattered among the leaves